Percent of high school students who have smoked at least one cigarette in the past 30 days

 Measure Overview

 Smoking rates among high schoolers have declined precipitously since the mid-1990s, thanks in large part to widespread, effective public health campaigns advocating against tobacco use.
 Despite this progress, millions of high school students continue to smoke.
 Smoking causes a number of diseases and adverse health effects such as cancer, heart disease, stroke, and diabetes, and increases the risk of tuberculosis, certain eye diseases, and immune system problems.
-Ongoing surveillance of high school smoking rates is a critical step in identifying youth populations that are more prone to start smoking and can help inform efforts to end the smoking epidemic in the United States.

 State Health Compare provides state-level rates of high school students who smoke cigarettes based on findings from the Youth Risk Behavioral Surveillance System (YRBSS).
-Data are available on a biennial basis beginning in 2011.

 Generate customized graphics using this data by selecting one of the options below.